 Dispute Avoidance

-Litigation and also other dispute resolution mechanism are in general costly to settle especially if parties are unable to control the process for resolving their disputes.
-The costs aspects are highlighted by the now well-known study – Lord Justice Jackson’s Civil Litigation Costs Review.
+Litigation and other dispute-resolution mechanisms are, in general, costly to resolve, especially if parties are unable to control the process.
+The cost aspects are highlighted by the now well-known study – Lord Justice Jackson’s Civil Litigation Costs Review.

-However parties do have control well before being entrenched in courts or in tribunals, and mediation or conciliation is perceived as an alternative to the contentious litigation and arbitration.
-However, mediation too can be costly if the ‘Go-Between’ is inexperience or unable to cope with the dynamics of the interaction between the parties and the mediation process can go out of hand, causing delays which invariably incur unnecessary costs.
+However, parties do have control well before they become entrenched in courts or tribunals, and mediation or conciliation is perceived as an alternative to contentious litigation and arbitration.
+However, mediation can also be costly if the ‘Go-Between’ is inexperienced or unable to cope with the dynamics of the interaction between the parties, and the mediation process can go out of hand, causing delays that invariably incur unnecessary costs.

-Ideally, I said ‘ideally’ as it is not an obvious choice for parties, who are faced with impending crisis , to seek help to avoid the problems from turning into a crisis i.e. dispute avoidance.
-All disputes are ‘crisis’ of some sorts.
-Crisis may not be avoided e.g. contracts are breached due to no fault of the parties but due to events which the parties have little control over.
-However disputes can be avoided if parties are prepared to seek innovative solutions that lie before and beyond litigation or alternative dispute resolution (ADR) (e.g. arbitration or mediation/conciliation).
-There are other variances of ADR which I have not addressed here and which I will not go into as there are many resources available elsewhere on ADR.
-Also, these ADR approaches or mechanisms deal with disputes resolution not dispute avoidance.
+Ideally, I said ‘ideally’ because it is not an obvious choice for parties facing an impending crisis to seek help to avoid the problems from escalating into a crisis, i.e., dispute avoidance.
+All disputes are a ‘crisis’ of some sort.
+Crisis may not be avoided; e.g., contracts are breached due to no fault of the parties but rather to events over which they have little control.
+However, disputes can be avoided if parties are prepared to seek innovative solutions that lie before and beyond litigation or alternative dispute resolution (ADR) (e.g., arbitration or mediation/conciliation).
+There are other variances of ADR that I have not addressed here and will not go into, as there are many resources available elsewhere on ADR.
+Also, these ADR approaches or mechanisms deal with dispute resolution, not dispute avoidance.

 Avoid going into disputes by exploring options!